deepanshs/mrsimulator/docs/troubleshooting/installing_mrsimulator.rst

 """"""""""""""""""""""""""""""""""""

-If you encountered a different encountered a different issue when installing ``mrsimulator``, please submit an issue our `Github issue tracker <https://github.com/DeepanshS/mrsimulator/issues>`_.
+If you encountered a different encountered a different issue when installing ``mrsimulator``, please submit an bug report on the`Github issue tracker <https://github.com/DeepanshS/mrsimulator/issues>`_.

-Github is the preferred way for reporting, but issues can also be reported by directly contacting `Matthew Giammar <mailto:giammar.7@osu.edu>`__.